What to cook when you need time to read “Przekrój” or to stare through the window at the snow outside?

 Jars are a very ecological way to store meals, in contrast to plastic bags.
 The latter however are the basis for the sous-vide technique, used increasingly widely and on an industrial scale.
 This magic art relies on maintaining the product at a precise temperature for a long time, thanks to which it develops exceptional flavours and nutritional value.

 The sous-vide method – also known as vacuum cooking and first described by Sir Benjamin Thompson, Count Rumford, in 1799 – was rediscovered by American and French engineers in the 1960s as a method for the industrial preservation of food.
-In 1974, it was used by Georges Pralus at the Troisgros restaurant (owned by Pierre and Michel Troisgros) in Roanne, France.
-Pralus discovered that, thanks to this technique, dishes retain their original appearance, don’t lose too much fat and have better consistency.
+It entered haute cuisine thanks to Georges Pralus at the Troisgros restaurant (owned by Pierre and Michel Troisgros) in Roanne, France.
+Pralus discovered that, as a result of this technique, dishes retain their original appearance and have better consistency.
 Another pioneer of sous-vide is Bruno Goussault, whose achievements focused on the effects of selecting different temperatures depending on the dish.
 Goussalt also became famous for popularizing and teaching the sous-vide method to the best chefs.
 As chief scientist at Cuisine Solutions (Alexandria, Virginia), Goussault developed defined parameters for cooking times and temperatures for different dishes.

 An important aspect of sous-vide is the use of significantly lower temperatures than in traditional cooking.
 Thanks to this, the dishes remain more succulent.
 At lower temperatures the cell walls do not burst.
 The sous-vide method is used in many ‘high-end’ restaurants, is also popular on cookery programmes, and has been used to produce rapidly large amounts of food for the displaced – the victims of hurricanes, for example.
 Sous-vide cooking times vary, but one way or the other, nothing needs doing.
 When the kitchen chemistry is working, you just need to set the dial to the right temperature and time.